petershin/liferay-learn/docs/courses/latest/en/commerce-architect/setting-up-and-creating-products/creating-products.md

 ---
 # Creating Products

-Delectable Bonsai offers a wide range of products starting from bonsai trees, flavoured syrups to pruning equipment, seedlings, and swag.
+Delectable Bonsai offers a wide range of products starting from bonsai trees, flavored syrups to pruning equipment, seedlings, and swag.
 With Liferay’s out-of-the-box product management capabilities, you can create different kinds of products through a unified interface.
 Liferay also supports importing products from third party systems.
-Damian, the category manager, now needs your help to create a few products in the B2B and B2C catalogs.
+Damian now needs your help to create a few products in the catalog.

-Let’s start off by creating a simple product in the B2C catalog.
-We’ll create their signature product, sap infused maple syrup.
+Let’s start off by creating a simple product in the product catalog.
+We’ll create Delectable Bonsai’s signature product, sap infused maple syrup.

 1. Open the *Global Menu* (![Global Menu](../../images/icon-applications-menu.png)) and navigate to *Commerce* &rarr; *Products*.